What you need to know before you start!

 - If they have experience, they may want to enter the training grant information for that department’s own students/postdocs with your detailed instructions.

 - If they do not have experience, the preference may be to have your department make the payroll entries.
-Clear communication between the departments is essential so there is no confusion regarding the OPUS entry.
+Clear communication between the departments is essential so there is no confusion regarding the Workday entry.

 - Trainees are generally appointed for 12 months.
 The appointment period may begin at any time during the budget period and may extend beyond the budget period end date.
 The award does not close out until all appointments have ended.
 Funds directly associated with support of the trainee’s current appointment-stipend, health insurance and tuition & fees for the remaining appointment period are carried forward to the next funding period as an unliquidated obligation which may be spent without requesting sponsor approval.
 Other unexpended funds generally require sponsor approval to carryover as available funding in the next budget period.